Equip and empower

 - developing and implementing an action plan (participants are provided with individual coaching sessions and access to a community of practice).

-Further initiatives were developed as part of the High Commissioner for Refugees’ IASC Championship on Protection from Sexual Exploitation and Abuse and Sexual Harassment, such as a communications package for managers, a collection of promising practices on organizational culture change and a facilitator's guide on values, attitudes and culture.
+Further initiatives were developed as part of the High Commissioner for Refugees’ IASC Championship on Protection from Sexual Exploitation and Abuse and Sexual Harassment, such as:

 All personnel are required to take two mandatory e-learning courses on the prevention of sexual exploitation, abuse and harassment as part of on-boarding of new colleagues, but also as refresher for other members of personnel.